 It’s hard having this overly masculine feature color my entire presentation.
 And there’s practically very little I can do about it.

 Needless to say, I shave every day, sometimes twice a day if I’m going out in the evening (which sets my face on fire for at least 2 hours).
-There was a time at the start of my transition when I tried to hide my facial hair with a fuckton of makeup.
-But shaving my face and then plastering a shitload of concealer on it irritated my skin to say the least.
+There was a time at the start of my transition when I tried to hide my facial hair with layers and layers of makeup.
+But shaving my face and then plastering concealer on it irritated my skin to say the least.
 It was awful.
 So I stopped doing that altogether.